Star Trek VI: The Undiscovered Country: Makeup

 Along with Klingon cosmetics, makeup supervisor Michael J. Mills was kept busy preparing the large number of other aliens called for in the script.
 Mills and his team created the largest makeup endeavor ever seen in a Star Trek film until then; custom makeup was applied to 22 principal actors, and as many as 126 prosthetic makeups each day.
 Because the alien creatures played such an important role in the film, there was a concerted push to provide enough money to the makeup department to make sure the complex work was finished.
 According to Mills, "[if] we could prove to [Ralph Winter] that we needed something to get the shot done, then we'd have it."
 The makeup lab employed a staff of 25 and produced over 300 prosthetics, from Klingon foreheads to Vulcan and Romulan ears.
 Work on the many extras began as early as one o'clock in the morning to be ready for the eight o'clock call.

 The large, hulking form the shapeshifter Martia assumes while on the surface of Rura Penthe was dubbed "The Brute" by the production team.
 The creature's Yeti-like appearance was based on a Smithsonian cover of a marmoset.
 Also created for the Rura Penthe shoot was a frozen Klingon with a horrified expression.
 Makeup artist Ed French found a spare Klingon headpiece in Richard Snell's possession and attached it to his own head.
 A cast of his tortured expression was used as the foundation for the dummy used on location.
-The designers used striking colors and new techniques for some of the aliens; ultraviolet pigments were used to create a particularly hostile alien that fights Kirk in Rura Penthe.
+The designers used striking colors and new techniques for some of the aliens, with ultraviolet pigments used to create the hostile alien that fights Kirk in Rura Penthe.

 As it was intended to be Nimoy's last portrayal of Spock, the actor was adamant that his appearance be faithful to the original 1960s Fred Phillips and Charlie Schram design of the character.
 Mills consulted photos from the original television series as reference, and created five ear sculptings before Nimoy was satisfied.
-The result was tall ears with the tips pointing forward—considerably different from Richard Snell's swept-back look for The Voyage Home.
+The result was tall ears with the tips pointing forward—considerably different from Snell's swept-back look for The Voyage Home.
 The character of Valeris was designed to be more ivory-hued than Spock's yellow tone, with sleeker eyebrows and a severe haircut favored by Meyer.
 "We went to great pains to establish that this is the way a Vulcan woman—a sexy Vulcan woman—would look," said Mills.